AND SAFETY PLANNING

 Gather supplies that might be useful if you have to leave quickly with your pet: a carrier, a collar and leash, medications.

-If you are planning to stay at an emergency shelter, mention to them you are concerned about your pet's safety.
+If you are planning to stay at an emergency shelter, explain to them you are concerned about your pet's safety.
 They may be able to assist you in finding a safe place for your animal.

 Some animal shelters may be able to provide temporary pet care or help arrange for foster care.
 Talk with your nearest SPCA or Humane Society to see if they can assist.